 Introduction

 Wheat (Triticum aestivum L.) is one of the most widely farmed cereal crops in the world because of its ability to adapt to a range of soil types and agroclimatic conditions.
 It is one of the most major staple grains in terms of area and production, and it serves as the primary source of calories and protein for a sizable portion of the global population.
 For almost one-third of the world's population, wheat is a staple diet.
 Wheat contributes significantly to nutritional security, accounting for 10–12% of India's daily diet and providing essential calories and protein (Shewry and Hey et al. 2015).
 India's demand for wheat has been steadily increasing due to changing consumer preferences and population growth.
 Estimates show that the national requirement is anticipated to reach roughly 105–109 million tonnes, compared to prior production levels of roughly 70–75 million tonnes (Government of India, 2020).
 Despite this increasing demand, the sustainability of wheat production systems is threatened by the overuse and unequal application of chemical fertilizers.
 The continuous administration of key nutrients, such as potassium (K), phosphorus (P), and nitrogen (N), without adequate secondary and micronutrient supplementation, has resulted in nutrient imbalances.
 Crop productivity and soil fertility have decreased over time as a result of such practices, even when recommended fertilizer dosages are applied (Ladha et al. 2003).The physical properties of soil, such as aggregation, structure, and water-holding capacity, are negatively impacted by long-term reliance on inorganic fertilizers, which affects soil health overall.
 Additionally, it lowers nutrient usage efficiency (NUE) since a significant portion of applied nutrients are lost through leaching, volatilization, and fixation.
-In addition to increasing production costs, these inefficiencies cause environmental problems such soil degradation, water pollution, and greenhouse gas emissions (Tilman et al. 2002 and Zhang et al. 2015).
+In addition, to increasing production costs, these inefficiencies cause environmental problems such soil degradation, water pollution, and greenhouse gas emissions (Tilman et al. 2002 and Zhang et al. 2015).
 In order to preserve soil fertility and guarantee steady wheat yield, there is an increasing need to implement sustainable nutrient management techniques.

 Bottom of Form